animal-tree/Writing-stuff/All-science-reduces-to-the-sensory.md

 Unlike other origin theories, this one provides a argued axiom, premised only on logical causalty.
 It is nevertheless self-referential as it uses causality to explain a universe of causality.
 However, all math implicitly makes this causality assumption, in its rules, without stating it as an axiom.
 To recap: there are 4 causal explanations to causality, the proposed one saying the causality is cyclic and will, eventually, create itself.

-That eventually can be our time dimension, a different dimension, or all of spacetime, from one corner of the Earth to the next, in cyclically-creating fashion.
+That eventuality can be our time dimension, a different dimension, or all of spacetime, from one corner of the Earth to the next, in cyclically-creating fashion.
 A.K.A. the universe may be round.
 Bent.
 Curved.
 And here is a reason for that nature property.